TobiasLoader/Home/index.md

 #### [1.
 Supervised Deep Neural Network](https://tobiasloader.github.io/Supervised-Deep-Neural-Network)

-NB: the [reinforcement learning neural network](#1-training-a-reinforcement-neural-network) that I referred to in my personal statement is described below in the 'Projects In Progress’ section.
-It is a continuation of the supervised deep neural network described here:

 This was my first neural network algorithm, which I initially wrote in Python during Christmas of 2018.
 A few months later I converted it to P5.js in order to include a GUI – enabling the user to easily choose certain properties of the network, such as the number of hidden layers and the number of nodes per layer.

 The task I have set the network is relatively trivial: it is to learn to recognise the highest number from a list of random numbers between -1 and 1.
 N.B.
 The number of numerical inputs needs to be equal to the number of nodes in the input layer.

+NB: I referred to a continuation of this project in my personal statement – the [reinforcement learning neural network](#1-training-a-reinforcement-neural-network), which is described below in the 'Projects In Progress’ section.

 ---